jbecker-0/hello-world4/README.md

 # hello-world4
 I entered this line before clonining the repository
 I entered this line from github after cloning the repository.
+I entered this line from notepad++ on my local PC.